Sungup/sungup.github.io/_posts/2019-12-24-Install-Grafana-and-Prometheus.md

 ![install-grafana-08]

-At the import page, insert the dashboard's **ID number** or upload the downloaded JSON file.
+In the import page, insert the dashboard's **ID number** or upload the downloaded JSON file.
 After insert the number, import pages shows the detail configuration automatically.